-- A landline is included as part of a broadband package as it's the method of delivery
+- A landline is usually included as part of a broadband package as it's how your home is connected to the internet

 - BT Openreach owns the majority of the UK's broadband network, and consumers pay a fee to keep the network up and running regardless of which supplier they're with

 - Landline free deals are available, but may not be any cheaper